Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Conclusions

 \end{itemize}

 In addition, we find that features in surface brightness and spectral index maps can be attributed to specific mechanisms (Fig.\ref{figure:intensity-and-spectral-index}).
 Specifically, the corrugation of the shock front leads to filamentary emission in projection.
-Mach number fluctuations, on the other hand, cause fluctuations in intensity along the shock front, which spatially correlate with the injection scale.
+Mach number fluctuations, on the other hand, cause fluctuations in intensity along the shock front that spatially correlate with the injection scale.
 The Rayleigh-Taylor instability can produce spectral index fluctuations towards the front of the shock.
-Finally, magnetic fluctuations, either advected downstream or compressed at the contact discontinuity, produce striated emission aligned with the shock normal.
-In the next paper in the series, we will show how these effects can be used to determine ICM conditions and address the critical Mach number question (Whittingham et al., in prep.).
+Finally, magnetic fluctuations, either advected downstream, sheared, or compressed at the contact discontinuity, produce striated emission aligned with the shock normal.
+In the next papers in the series, we will show how these effects can be used to determine ICM conditions and will address the critical Mach number question.